-When considering asymptotic expansion around a near-equilibrium by using a certain flow time, dissipative effects such as a shear viscosity are generally divergent series, i.e. the radius of convergence is zero.
-In such a case, those asymptotic solutions can be approximations, but there exists a limitation for reducing the error from their exact solution depending on a value of the flow time\cite{Boyd1999}.
+When considering an asymptotic expansion around a near-equilibrium by using a certain flow time, dissipative effects, such as shear viscosity, are generally divergent series, i.e., the radius of convergence is zero \cite{Boyd1999}.
+In such a case, these asymptotic solutions can be approximations, but there exists a limitation for reducing the error from their exact solution depending on the value of the flow time \cite{Boyd1999}.
 However, instead of this disadvantage, this situation implies that a nontrivial relationship between hydro (perturbative) and nonhydro (nonperturbative) modes might be constructable.
-This relationship can be formulated by employing a mathematical tool called resurgence theory\cite{Mitschi2016,LodayRichaud2016}.
-Resurgence theory is a method to extract nonperturbative informations from a perturbative expansion (or vice versa) through Borel resummation.
-Those perturbative and nonperturbative sectors can be expressed as transseries which is a sort of extensions of a standard asymptotic expansion by introducing ingredients called transmonomials such as exponential decay and logarithmic convergence, and by using Borel resummation coefficients in one sector can be expressed by those in the other sectors using singularities on the Borel plane.
-This relation is called \textit{resurgent relation}\cite{Marino:2012zq,Aniceto:2013fka,Dorigoni:2014hea,Aniceto:2018bis,Costin2006TopologicalCO,sauzin2014introduction,Mitschi2016,LodayRichaud2016}.
-In contexts of high energy nuclear collision, transseries and resurgence analysis of the conformal Bjorken flow were investigated in Refs.\cite{Heller:2015dha,Basar:2015ava,Aniceto:2015mto,Behtash:2019txb,Behtash:2018moe,Behtash:2020vqk}.
-These analyses help us to clarify nonperturbative physics out of equilibrium and fundamental questions in hydrodynamics and kinetic theoretical approach such as existence of nonhydro modes and a sort of universality of attractor.
+This relationship can be formulated by employing a mathematical tool called resurgence theory \cite{Mitschi2016, LodayRichaud2016}.
+Resurgence theory is a method to extract nonperturbative information from a perturbative expansion (or vice versa) through Borel resummation.
+These perturbative and nonperturbative sectors can be expressed as transseries, which are a sort of extension of a standard asymptotic expansion by introducing ingredients called transmonomials such as exponential decay and logarithmic convergence, and by using Borel resummation, coefficients in one sector can be expressed by those in the other sectors using singularities on the Borel plane.
+This relationship is called the \textit{resurgent relation} \cite{Marino:2012zq, Aniceto:2013fka, Dorigoni:2014hea, Aniceto:2018bis, Costin2006TopologicalCO, sauzin2014introduction, Mitschi2016, LodayRichaud2016}.
+In the context of high-energy nuclear collisions, the transseries and resurgence analysis of the conformal Bjorken flow were investigated in Refs. \cite{Heller:2015dha, Basar:2015ava, Aniceto:2015mto, Behtash:2019txb, Behtash:2018moe, Behtash:2020vqk}.
+These analyses help us clarify nonperturbative physics out of equilibrium and fundamental questions in hydrodynamics and kinetic theoretical approaches, such as the existence of nonhydro modes and a sort of universality of attractors.